jakenl/domoticz_solarbattery/README.md

-# domoticz Simulated Solar Battery
+# Domoticz Simulated Solar Battery
 LUA script to control a simulated battery for storage and consumption of (self-) generated energy

 A solar battery is used to balance energy production and consumption